FortuneN/FineCodeCoverage/README.md

 #### Options
 ```
 *** Common
 CoverageColoursFromFontsAndColours   Specify true to use Environment / Fonts and Colors / Text Editor for editor Coverage colouring ( if present).
                                      Coverage Touched Area / Coverage Not Touched Area / Coverage Partially Touched Area.
 								     When false colours used are Green, Red and Gold.

+ShowCoverageInOverviewMargin         Set to false to prevent coverage marks in the overview margin
+ShowCoveredInOverviewMargin          Set to false to prevent covered marks in the overview margin
+ShowUncoveredInOverviewMargin        Set to false to prevent uncovered marks in the overview margin
+ShowPartiallyCoveredInOverviewMargin Set to false to prevent partially covered marks in the overview margin

 FCCSolutionOutputDirectoryName       To have fcc output visible in a sub folder of your solution provide this name

 ToolsDirectory                       Folder to which copy tools subfolder.
 Must alredy exist.
 Requires restart of VS.

 ThresholdForCyclomaticComplexity     When [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) exceeds this value for a method then the method will be present in the risk hotspots tab.

 StickyCoverageTable                  Set to true for coverage table to have a sticky thead.
 NamespacedClasses                    Set to false to show classes in report in short form.
 Affects grouping.
 HideFullyCovered                     Set to true to hide classes, namespaces and assemblies that are fully covered.

 Enabled							     Specifies whether or not coverage output is enabled
 RunWhenTestsFail				     By default coverage runs when tests fail.
 Set to false to prevent this.  **Cannot be used in conjunction with RunInParallel**
 RunWhenTestsExceed				     Specify a value to only run coverage based upon the number of executing tests. **Cannot be used in conjunction with RunInParallel**
 RunMsCodeCoverage                    Change to IfInRunSettings to only collect with configured runsettings.
 Yes for runsettings generation.

 IncludeTestAssembly				     Specifies whether to report code coverage of the test assembly
 IncludeReferencedProjects            Set to true to add all referenced projects to Include.

 *** OpenCover / Coverlet
 AdjacentBuildOutput                  If your tests are dependent upon their path set this to true.

 Exclude							     Filter expressions to exclude specific modules and types (multiple values)
 Include							     Filter expressions to include specific modules and types (multiple values)
 ExcludeByFile					     Glob patterns specifying source files to exclude e.g. **/Migrations/* (multiple values)
 ExcludeByAttribute				     Attributes to exclude from code coverage (multiple values)
 RunInParallel					     By default OpenCover / Coverlet tests run and then coverage is performed.
 Set to true to run coverage immediately

 Filter expressions
 Wildcards